-- If UE is configured with RAN eDRX > 10.24s:

-- when eDRX cycle is smaller or equal to configured PRS measurement reporting periodicity, TUERxTx,Total starts within PTW.

-- when eDRX cycle is longer than configured PRS measurement reporting periodicity or periodic PRS measurement reporting is not configured, the start of TUERxTx,Total is not limited to PTW.

 Note 1: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.

-Note: 2 The PRS measurement reporting periodicity is the configured reportingInterval in RequestLocationInformation.

-If the RRC state transion occurs from RRC_INACTIVE to RRC_CONNECTED state during the UE Rx-Tx time difference measurement period then the UE shall restart the UE Rx-Tx time difference measurement after it obtains SRS configuration and Timing Advance command from the serving cell.
+If the RRC state transition occurs from RRC_INACTIVE to RRC_CONNECTED state during the UE Rx-Tx time difference measurement period then the UE shall restart the UE Rx-Tx time difference measurement after it obtains SRS configuration and Timing Advance command from the serving cell.

 If cell reselection occurs during the UE Rx-Tx time difference measurement period then the UE shall restart the UE Rx-Tx time difference measurement after it obtains SRS configuration and Timing Advance command from the new serving cell.